Skip to article frontmatterSkip to article content

 Abstract

-In this section, we learn how to use Default<> to automatically create and initialize Cells for recipe inputs.
-This is the recommended pattern for managing recipe state.
+In this section, we learn how to use Default<> to automatically create and initialize Cells for pattern inputs.
+This is the recommended pattern for managing pattern state.

-Keywords:commontoolsstateCellDefaultrecipe inputs
+Keywords:commonfabricstateCellDefaultpattern inputs

 Introduction

 In previous chapters, we used cell() to create and manage state.
-While this works fine for learning, there’s a better way to handle state in recipes: using Default<> in your recipe’s input interface.
+While this works fine for learning, there’s a better way to handle state in patterns: using Default<> in your pattern’s input interface.

 We introduced cell() first to help you understand how Cells work without learning too many concepts at once.
 Now that you’re comfortable with Cells, let’s learn the recommended pattern.

-Important: For recipe inputs, you should almost always use Default<> instead of cell().
+Important: For pattern inputs, you should almost always use Default<> instead of cell().

 Why Use Default<>?